Hisonotus carreiro

-Hisonotus carreiro is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Taquari River drainage basin and the Lagoa dos Patos system in Brazil.
-The species reaches 3.6 cm (1.4 inches) SL.
+Hisonotus carreiro is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Hypoptopomatinae. the cascudinhos.
+This catfish is endemic to Brazil where it occurs in the Carreiro River in the Taquari River drainage basin, part of the Lagoa dos Patos system in Rio Grande do Sul.
+This species reaches a standard length of 3.6 cm.